Carlton2001/DCS-Random-Weather/README.md

 Weather data from https://fr.weatherspark.com/

-* Works for Caucasus and PersianGulf only
+* Works for Caucasus, PersianGulf and Syria only
 * Configure the .json file for your own needs
 * Add a file Discord.api with your Discord WebHook url in the same directory